GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer-api/integration-layer.md

 ### `additionalTips`

 - type : `array`
-- description : Used to provide additional tips in editor help center
+- description : Used to provide additional tips in editor help center.
 - example :

 ```js